 - Oakland holds a 39-29-1 all-time record in Monday Night Football contests. - The Thursday Night Football contest against the Chargers will mark the seventh game between the two clubs on Thursday.
 Oakland has played no other team more on Thursday than the Chargers and holds a 5-1 record.
-The matchup also marks the first
+The matchup also marks the first primetime matchup between the two teams since the Chargers relocated to Los Angele primetime matchup between the two teams since the Chargers relocated to Los Angeles, with their last primetime meeting coming on Thursday Night Football on Christmas Eve in 2015, when the Raiders claimed a 23-20 victory in overtime.

-- primetime matchup between the two teams since the Chargers relocated to Los Angeles, with their last primetime meeting coming on Thursday Night Football on Christmas Eve in 2015, when the Raiders claimed a 23-20 victory in overtime. - On Thursdays, the Raiders are 10-11 all-time, including a 3-4 record on Thanksgiving Day.
+• On Thursdays, the Raiders are 10-11 all-time, including a 3-4 record on Thanksgiving Day.